MicrosoftDocs/visualstudio-docs/docs/ide/using-the-task-list.md

 Because `TODO` is a predefined token, this comment appears as a `TODO` task in the list.

 > [!NOTE]
-> Default tokens are only available for the C/C++, C#, and VB languages.
-To create tokens for other programming languages, follow the steps in the **Custom tokens** section.
+> Default tokens are only available for the C/C++, C#, and VB languages.To create your own tokens for other programming languages, follow the steps in the **Custom tokens** section.

 ### Custom tokens